Valer100/Volume-Labeler/README.md

 ### Building the installer
 Before building the installer, you must install Inno Setup Compiler on your computer.
 You can download it [here](https://jrsoftware.org/isdl.php/).

 Also, you must build the app first before building the installer.
 After building the app, make sure a `build` folder appears.
 If it doesn't and  a `dist` folder appears intstead, rename that folder to `build`.
-After that, right-click `build_installer.iss` and choose `Compile`.
+After that, right-click `build_installer_x86.iss`, `build_installer_x64.iss` or `build_installer_arm64.iss` (depending on your CPU's architecture) and choose `Compile`.
 After the installer was built, you can find it in the same `build` folder.

 ## 💿 Download
 At the moment, there are no stable realeses published.
 However, if you want to try unstable versions, you can check out the builds from [GitHub Actions](https://github.com/Valer100/Volume-Labeler/actions).